138paulmiller/tial/README.md

 ## tial
 Tial Is Another Language.
 It is also an LL(1) parser generator.
 This repository comes with the ll1 package.
 This package contains is used to construct an LL(1) parser to return a corresponding parse tree.
-Each node is a list such that the first element is the symbol tag, and the remaining elements are roots to other nodes that correspond to one of the grammar production rules.

-### Building a Custom Language
+#### Building a Custom Language
 This project bridges the gap between the grammar definition and evaluation stage.
 The modules within this repository generate a custom parser based on the given grammar.
 Parsing the raw source code will return the root of a parse tree.

-The parse tree is generated to validate the syntax of the input.
+#### Parse Node
+ Each node is list comprised of a [symbol, value_list] pairing
+- Symbol 	: a string literal representation of symbol
+- Value_list 	: a list of parse nodes that are in order of production rule If the node is a nonterminal, the node contains [symbol, lexeme]
 #### Parse Tree
-* The parsed nodes are lists containing [symbol, value_list]
-- Symbol is the string literal of the nonterminal
-- Values is a list of parse nodes that have [symbol, value_lists] where the symbol corresponds to the symbols production rule
+The parse tree is the root node where the symbol is equal to the start symbol in the grammar.
+To traverse the parse tree, recursively descent down the value_lists of each node.
+The nodes in the value_list will be in order to the given production rule if the node is a nonterminal.

 #### Usage
 	# The ll1 load grammar takes in the file containing grammar